How to Spend THREE DAYS in Kyoto: 3-Day Itinerary

 We topped our noodles and broth with meat and vegetables, but no worries if you’re vegetarian, vegan, or halal, either!
 Just contact the company through Viator after booking, and they’ll adjust the ingredients to suit your requirements.

 Cooking classes can often take 3-4 hours, but this is a shorter experience with four different time slots available daily, so it slots into this 3-day itinerary very well.
-Just be sure to book the 11 am option and bear in mind that it’s about a 30-minute drive north of the Torii Gates.
+It’s about a 30-minute drive north of the Torii Gates, so book the 1 pm option and it will end around 2:30 pm.

 You can also jump on the Keihan Main Line Local train at Fushimi-Inari Station and travel to Demachiyanagi, which is about a 5-minute walk from the cooking school.